C# Invoice Extraction API: .NET REST Integration Guide

 A C# invoice extraction API integration works by calling a REST API from HttpClient: create an upload session, send the invoice files, submit an extraction task, poll until processing finishes, and then download JSON, CSV, or XLSX results.
 When you use Invoice Data Extraction from C#, that is the intended model.
 The platform has official SDKs for Python and Node.js, while .NET teams integrate directly through HTTP without leaving the Microsoft stack.

 That matters because this query is not really about OCR in isolation.
-A hosted C# invoice OCR API or .NET invoice extraction API usually sits inside a wider finance workflow where extracted data feeds accounts payable automation, approval routing, reconciliation, or ERP integration.
-According to Stack Overflow's 2024 developer survey, 28.8% of professional developers reported using C# over the past year, so exact-match guidance for .NET teams is not a fringe need.
+Hosted invoice extraction from .NET usually sits inside a wider finance workflow where extracted data feeds AP automation, approval routing, reconciliation, or ERP integration.
+According to JetBrains' State of .NET 2025, 98% of surveyed .NET professionals use C# in .NET projects, so guidance for Microsoft-stack teams is not a fringe need.
 It fills a practical gap between generic vendor pages and local OCR tutorials.

 If you are evaluating an invoice extraction REST API for .NET backends, the useful question is not whether C# can call it.
 It can.
 The real question is how to structure upload, submission, polling, and result handling so the integration fits a typed backend and a real finance workflow.
 That is why this guide stays focused on the staged REST path rather than drifting into local OCR setup or a broad product comparison.